Cracking The Code: Understanding The 10 Reasons For Procrastination (For The 40+)

 10 Reasons For Procrastination ( For The 40 +)

-As responsibilities increase, procrastination can emerge as a silent saboteur, subtly derailing your best-laid plans and delaying your aspirations.
+As responsibilities increase, procrastination can become a silent saboteur, subtly derailing your best-laid plans and delaying your aspirations.

 As George Bernard Shaw aptly remarked, “Procrastination is the thief of time.”
 Therefore, once you are in your 40s and beyond, understanding the reasons for procrastination becomes essential in dealing with its negative consequences for your mental health in daily life.